Choosing Outdoor Deck Materials? Here’s Where to Start.

 COST: From $1.50 per square foot.

-CON: Even hardwoods are not as hard as plastics.
+CON: Even hardwoods are not as long-lasting as plastics.
 Wood can dent, split, splinter, fade, and require frequent upkeep to maintain the best appearance and life.
 You will need to not only wash with a wood cleaner or pressure-washer, but also seal it at least once annually.
 Best to sweep daily or weekly to avoid damage from gritty dirt.
 Darker shades will heat up in sunlight, making them unpleasant underfoot in the summer when you are likely to spend the most time there.

 COST: From $5 per square foot.